-Personnel Services increases \$877,553 (8%) due primarily to increases in salaries, retirement costs, health benefits, and filling vacant positions previously held vacant.
+Personnel Services increases \$877,553 (8%) due primarily to increases in salaries, retirement costs, health benefits, and filling positions previously held vacant.

 Materials & Services decrease \$2,328,573 (10%) due to reduced road surface maintenance treatments (\$2,825,000).
-This temporary reduction in surface treatments enables increased funding for ADA ramp upgrade projects to be executed by the Capital Project Services Division in fiscal year 2019-20.
+This temporary reduction in surface treatments enables increased funding for American With Disabilities Act (ADA) ramp upgrade projects to be executed by the Capital Project Services Division in fiscal year 2019-20.

-Interdepartmental increases (35%) County Cost Plan charges (\$263,991), and information technology services (\$226,191) related to significant software system transitions.
+Interdepartmental increases \$923,728 (35%) primarily due to County Cost Plan charges (\$263,991), and Information Technology Services (\$226,191) related to significant software system transitions.

-Capital Outlay decreases \$1,124,418 (-93%).
+Capital Outlay decreases \$1,247,418 (93%).
 More than \$1.2 million in heavy equipment was budgeted the previous year.
 As those immediate needs have been met, this year's expenditure is reduced to \$97,782.